mdedetrich/monix-mdc/README.md

 Monix `TracingScheduler` which means that you can freely use MDC both within `Task` or `Future`.
 You just need to make sure that you use the same `TracingScheduler` for all `Future` operations (as well as when running `runToFuture` on your `Task`)

-## Further work

-Some optimizations may also be possible by preventing unnecessary copying of the `TaskLocal` map if nothing has been changed (i.e. if you don't do `MDC.put` there is no point in copying the context)